Fritz Ramseyer: Personal life

 On 8 February 1866, Fritz Ramseyer married Rosa Louise Bontemps at Christiansborg, Gold Coast.
 She was born on 7 July 1841 to Henri Louis François Bontemps.
 Rosa Ramseyer, was a native of Valangin in the canton of Neuchâtel in Switzerland and had trained in both England and Basel to become a missionary.
-In the autumn of 1868, Rosa Ramseyer gave birth to Fritz Junior, affectionately called “Fritzchen”.
+In the autumn of 1868, Rosa Ramseyer gave birth to Fritz Junior, affectionately called "Fritzchen".
 During their time in Kumasi, Rosa Ramseyer gave birth to twins, one of whom died.
 Overall, they had eight children but four died in childhood.
-Records indicate that two his children were named Rose Ramseyer and Rudolf J. Ramseyer.
 As a result of her ordeal in captivity, Rosa Ramseyer became partially paralysed and her health condition deteriorated over time, permanently leaving the Gold Coast in 1904.
 Rosa Ramseyer eventually died in Switzerland in 1906.
 Fritz Ramseyer re-married in 1908 to a fifty-nine year old Swiss woman called Elisa Uranie Bornand, whose father was Justin Bornard.
 Ramseyer's nephew, Edmond Perregaux died in Kumasi in 1905.